 Being given a limited amount of time to experience a new place has a layer of panic along with excitement.
 There are so many things to do and see, how do you prioritize it all?
 Another question you can ask yourself is, how do you live an authentic experience that is not tainted by tourist lenses?
 Not that there is anything wrong with being a stereotypical tourist, following that route has its own benefits.
 However, for those who want to see more of the local scene here are four steps to unwrapping the city:

-Set up base in a neighbourhood filled with activity
+Set up base in a neighborhood filled with activity

 When planning your trip aim for large city centres like Jerusalem, Tel Aviv, Hafir, and Nazareth.
 These areas are more likely to have a diverse set of people and a number of tourists.
-After you have picked your city look for vacation rentals in Israel from sites like www.bnbkosher.com.
-They offer a variety of short-term rentals in Jerusalem and Tel Aviv rentals, so you can try to mimic your home style abroad.
+After you have picked your city look for vacation rentals in Israel from sites like www.koshack.com you’ll see they offer a variety of short-term rentals in Jerusalem and Tel Aviv Vacation Rentals, so you can try to mimic your home style abroad.

 These houses and apartments are equipped with a kitchen or a kitchenette, something that is not frequently found in hotels or inns.
 The kitchen allows you to purchase groceries and try out local ingredients.
 You might find yourself with gems you can’t live without and take with you.
 Don’t make this a replacement for experiencing their cuisine, think of it more as an extension of it.
 Fixing one meal a day during your stay can strike a balance between eating at home or going out.

 Make a list of what you can find in each area